JeniaD/JeniaD.github.io/_posts/2024-10-11-math-analysis.md

 math: true
 ---

+This is my notes I made studying in my calculus course in university.
+The content of the course was, of course, broader, but this is the things which were required to know on the final exam.

 ## Trigonometric functions

 | Angle (°) | Radians   | sin(θ)   | cos(θ)   | tan(θ)   | csc(θ)   | sec(θ)   | cot(θ)   |